-4. Conclusions
+4. FINAL REMARKS

-We find that firms that start small and experience faster post-entry growth, face a higher probability of survival.
+In line with the literature, we find that firms that start small and experience faster post-entry growth, face a higher probability of survival.
 Firm's current size dimension is also extremely important to determine the probability of survival, particularly in the Services sector.
+But in industries characterized by high entry rates at the moment of a firm's birth, post-entry survival is more difficult.
+This happens mostly in Agriculture and the Construction sectors in Portugal.
 A higher entry rate combined with fast growth rates for any given industry also generates a shorter duration of firms.
 It might seem easier to enter the market in earlier stages of the product life-cycle, when markets are expanding, but it becomes particularly difficult to survive.
 Firms that experience more competition from entrants, also face higher probabilities of failure.
+For manufacturing, higher concentration rates indicate a higher probability of failure.
+The same is not observed in the Services or Construction, which seem to be driving the overall concentration effect in the economy.